bemer/containers-on-aws-workshop/06-AutoScaling/README.md

 >NOTE: We are using a lower value here because we will be generating load using just one EC2 instance.
 In a real world scenario, you might want to use a higher value to scale your application.

-Leave the other parameters with the default values and them click in `Save`:
+Leave the other parameters with the default values and then click in `Save`:

 ![number of tasks](/06-AutoScaling/images/ecs_scaling_policy.png)

-After saving the policy, click in `Next step`, review your configurations and them click in `Update Service`.
+After saving the policy, click in `Next step`, review your configurations and then click in `Update Service`.

-You can check the `Auto Scaling` configurations of your service by clicking in the service `containers-workshop-ecs-service` under your cluster, and them selecting the tab `Auto Scaling`:
+You can check the `Auto Scaling` configurations of your service by clicking in the service `containers-workshop-ecs-service` under your cluster, and then selecting the tab `Auto Scaling`:

 ![service auto scaling](/06-AutoScaling/images/service_auto_scaling.png)